Reading Comprehension Teaching Resources

 Defined as the ability to understand and interpret written language, reading comprehension involves the process of decoding text, extracting meaning from it, and then integrating that meaning with prior knowledge and understanding.

-A graphic organizer for students to use to summarize a fiction text.
+A template for students to use when planning the plot structure of a narrative text.